Viceman256/KoboldCpp-Smart-Launcher-v1.0.0/README.md

 ![alt text](https://raw.githubusercontent.com/Viceman256/TensorTune/main/screenshots/GUI4.png)

-## Latest Release: TensorTune v1.0.0
+## Latest Release: TensorTune v1.1.0

 Key changes in this version include:
-- Rebranding to TensorTune.
-- Improved configuration management and GPU/VRAM handling.
+- New "Set as Preferred" tuning strategy feature.
+- Scrollable auto-tuning session page in the GUI.
-- Enhanced auto-tuning heuristics.
+- Enhanced GPU detection, error handling, and VRAM display.
-- GUI and CLI updates for better user experience.
+- Numerous bug fixes for CLI and GUI for improved stability and UX.
+- Better KCPP integration and configuration management.

-For a full list of changes, see the v1.0.0 Release Notes or the CHANGELOG.md.
+For a full list of changes, see the v1.1.0 Release Notes on GitHub or the CHANGELOG.md.

 ## 🤝 Contributing